dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Addendum:  OC88, OC89**

 OC88 & OC89 work great; just use OCAT to update.
 No issues to report.
+DO THIS.
+It's worth staying current and fully fixed.